If you would like more information about how to set up and use the Shootsta kit, check out the 7 Steps to Film on the Shootsta Kit.

 Remember to always plug a pair of headphones into the green camera jack to listen to what you are recording.

 The audio splitter is found inside the Shootsta Kit and is used when two people need their audio recorded.
-The audio splitter can be plugged into the Transmitter (TX) and two lapel microphones can be plugged into the splitter.
+The audio splitter can be plugged into the Transmitter (TX) and two lapel microphones can be plugged into the splitter, allowing both microphones to be recorded to the camera simultaneously.

 When recording make sure you keep both people close to each other to avoid seeing the mic wires when filming.
 Make sure they speak at a similar audio level to avoid drastic changes in your audio volume when each person speaks.